oliverschmidt/a2retronet/README.md

 * Corrupted media
 * Missing `A2retroNET.txt`
 * Malformed `A2retroNET.txt`
-* Missing image file
+* Missing disk image
-* Corrupted image file
+* Corrupted disk image
-* Write protected image file
+* Write protected disk image

 There are three distinct scenarios for accessing the A2retroNET SmartPort controller:
 * The Apple II Autostart ROM searches slots 7 through 1 for a bootable device.
 If an error occurs, the search continues with the next slot.